 From a Small Boat – Kayak, Canoe

-When Is the Best Time to Catch Crevalle Jack?
+When Is the Best Time to Target Jack Fish?

-We recommend the following Medium-action rod for catching Jacks inshore or from a small boat within a half-mile of the beach.
+We recommend the following Medium-action rod for catching Jack Crevalle inshore or from a small boat within a half-mile of the beach.

 UGLY STIK rod at Amazon for Catching Jacks Inshore.
 Choose 7 foot medium 2-piece or 1-piece.